 I hope so!
 Dates get reserved typically a year or more in advance, so the sooner you get in touch, the more likely I can document your day.

-Firstly, please contact me to check if I am available for the date of your wedding.
-If I am, we can discuss your preferences and expectations.
-Once everything is clear, you can go ahead with the booking.
-Bookings are on a first come first served basis.
+Please contact me to check if I am available for the date of your wedding so that we can discuss your preferences and expectations.
+Bookings are on a first-come-first-served basis.
 Dates are only reserved if the booking fee has been received.